 As a critical community resource, Connecticut Children’s must ensure that our team members, patients and their families, and community partners all feel welcome and respected here.
 To strengthen our culture, we have worked to develop a Diversity, Equity and Inclusion Framework that will guide our efforts along this journey going forward.

 Events that occurred over the past year sparked our call to action.
-Those include the COVID-19 pandemic, which disproportionately affects people of color and made the inequities in the U.S. healthcare system more apparent, and the killing of George Floyd in Minneapolis, which highlighted the ongoing racial and social injustices in our country.
+Those include the COVID-19 pandemic, which has disproportionately affected people of color and made the inequities in the U.S. healthcare system more apparent, and the killing of George Floyd in Minneapolis, which highlighted ongoing racial and social injustices in our country.

 - Our Workforce: Building a diverse workforce that leverages the unique talents and abilities of each individual

 - Our Workplace: Fostering an inclusive work culture where everyone is valued for who they are and for their contributions to the organization

 - Our Marketplace: Ensuring patients, their families, and our community partners all feel respected